petedejoy/documentation/v2/clickstream/sources/serverside.md

 #### Step 2

-Inside your Ruby application, you'll want to set your app_id inside an instance of the Analytics object:
+Inside your Ruby application, you'll want to set your Source ID inside an instance of the Analytics object:
 ```
 analytics = Segment::Analytics.new({
   app_id: 'YOUR_APP_ID'